 In the upper atmosphere, ‘good’ ozone protects life on Earth from the sun’s ultraviolet rays.
 At ground level, ‘bad’ ozone is a criteria pollutant that is a significant health risk, especially for people with asthma.
 It also damages crops, trees and other vegetation and is a main component of smog.

 Why measure particulate matter?

 In 2013, the World Health Organisation (WHO) classified particulate matter (PM) as carcinogenic to humans, responsible for the deaths of 3.7 million people worldwide per year.
 PM10 (particles ≤ 10 microns) is a criteria pollutant and is a serious health risk because PM10 particles can penetrate the lungs.
-PM2.5 (particles ≤ 2.5 microns) is also a criteria pollutant which has even greater health impact due to risk of penetration deeper into the respiratory system.
+PM2.5 (particles ≤ 2.5 microns) is also a criteria pollutant that has an even greater health impact due to the risk of penetration deeper into the respiratory system.
 Research has linked particulate pollution to lung and heart disease, strokes, cancer, and reproductive harm.

 Why measure carbon monoxide and sulfur dioxide?

 Carbon monoxide (CO) is a toxic, odorless gas.
 If inhaled it will displace oxygen from the hemoglobin molecule in our blood and lead to severe disability or even death.
 Sulfur dioxide (SO2) is a toxic gas with a strong irritating smell.
 Inhaling sulfur dioxide has been associated with respiratory disease and difficulty breathing.
 It is also a precursor to acid rain and atmospheric particulates.